Training Programs

 Advanced Psychology Practicum Fellowship

 CAS offers a 10-month Advanced Psychology Practicum Fellowship, which provides training in culturally informed, relational psychodynamic and attachment-based psychotherapy approaches.
 Each Fellow receives a stipend of $10,000.
+We anticipate two open positions for the 2026-2027 academic year.
 The Fellowship starts the week of August 24, 2026 with a required orientation and initial supervision meetings, full programming starts on September 1st, and the Fellowship terminates on June 30th, 2027.
 CAS follows the recommended application procedures of the Massachusetts Practicum Training Collaborative.
-Applications will be accepted until the deadline of January 5, 2026, interviews will be held on January 23rd or 30th, and offers will be presented on February 9, 2026.
-See the Advanced Psychology Practicum Fellowship Brochure for application requirements and additional details.Â
+Applications will be accepted until the deadline of January 5, 2026, interviews will be held in late January, and offers will be presented on February 9, 2026.
+See the Advanced Psychology Practicum Fellowship Brochure for application requirements and additional details.

-Postgraduate Psychology Fellowship
+Postgraduate (Postdoctoral) Psychology Fellowship

 Postgraduate Social Work Fellowship